JamesWeatherhead/api-cookbook/perplexity-llamaindex/memory/README.md

 ## Contributions

-If you have found another way to do tackle the same issue using LlamaIndex please feel free to open a PR!
+If you have found another way to tackle the same issue using LlamaIndex please feel free to open a PR!
 Check out our `CONTRIBUTING.md` file for more guidance.

 ---